adam-on-the-internet/dsm-pth/src/assets/agenda/2021/12-20_RM_transcription.md

 (A) Amending the Municipal Code regarding City Precinct.

-(1) Final consideration of ordinance above (waiver requested by City Manager),
+(1) Final consideration of ordinance above (To meet statutory guidelines and avoid

+additional special city council meetings to adopt the ordinance, waiver of

-requires six votes.
+readings and consideration is requested by the City Manager), requires six votes.

 (B) Amending the Municipal Code regarding Ward Boundaries.

-(1) Final consideration of ordinance above (waiver requested by City Manager),
+(1) Final consideration of ordinance above (To meet statutory guidelines and avoid

+additional special city council meetings to adopt the ordinance, waiver of

-requires six votes.
+readings and consideration is requested by the City Manager), requires six votes.

 [Resolution Link - 81](http://www.dmgov.org/government/CityCouncil/Resolutions/20211220/81.pdf)